 Target: people and entrepreneurs new to angel investing, but more experienced investors and entrepreneurs are also welcome as there will be new insights for them as well.

-In this workshop, Pieter Dorsman will take attendees through the journey of developing an investment thesis and what both angel and founder can do to make their relationship a fruitful and productive one.
+In this workshop, Pieter Dorsman will take attendees through the journey of developing an investments thesis and what both angel and entrepreneur can do to make their relationship a fruitful and productive one.
 We'll basically talk about the psychology of angel investing and how to be a good angel and founder.

 Pieter Dorsman, is a seasoned advisor, investor and mentor who is President & CEO of Redpeaks Management Inc., a consulting firm focused on advising technology companies on capital raising, M&A and restructuring activities.
 He has also taken on interim management roles at a number of Canadian tech companies.